-Keywords padding was one of the first SEO techniques ever created.
+Keyword padding (also known as keyword stuffing) was one of the first SEO techniques ever created.
 If you were publishing – say a fruit blog – writing the phrase “banana banana banana” over and over again all over your blog would indicate to the search engines your blog was about fruit.
 You could rise in the rankings just by putting the names of fruit all over your web pages.

 This method stopped working about 15 years ago.
 The failure of the first SEO technique set off a constant escalation between the content creators who make blogs and the search engine bots that are trying to understand them.

 One of the main things that sites like Google and Bing are doing, is that they are creating artificial intelligence algorithms in an attempt to understand the written content.
 These “bots” scan almost every site on the internet and index them for the search results.

 Long ago, they started by simply counting keywords, but now the bots can understand what is written in a blog pretty well!
 Of course, it doesn’t approach human-level understanding, but the Google bot can figure out the general subject matter of a blog.
 Is this a blog about fishing, or is it a blog about making a cake?

 Once the search bots get a general understanding of what a blog is about, they attempt to understand what other people think about it.
 This gives them a two-way index to determine search results: what is on a blog, and what do other people think about the content.

 This combining of trying to understand a site, and figuring out what others think about it, leads the search engines to identify “authority” sites.
 An authority is a blog that focuses on a particular subject and is respected by other sites on the internet.